My motto in life is: "Spend less time complaining, and more time creating!"

 I'm a member of Phi Mu sorority, Phi Kappa Chapter.

-Being green and environmentally-conscience is extremely important to me; I was activist of EnAct Environmental Action Team & continue my activism today by advocating for clean energy, signing petitions, recycling, composting, and protesting against Monsanto and GMOs.
+Being green and environmentally-conscience is extremely important to me; I was an activist in the EnAct Environmental Action Team & continue my activism today by advocating for clean energy, signing petitions, recycling, composting, and protesting against Monsanto and GMOs.

 I studied abroad in Paris through CIEE’s Critical Studies program in the spring semester of 2009.
 I was fortunate to be able to take a 3rd year comparative literature course at the Sorbonne Censier.

-I completed master's-level course work at Marywood University.
+I completed master's-level course work in psychology, pedagogy, & teaching ESL at Marywood University.

 Every morning I wake up with a song in my head and love in my heart, fingers reaching for keys.
 I have played & taught piano for as long as I can remember: out of my parent's house, at a summer camp, in Paris, in Cali, at my home in grad school...